University of Maine at Fort Kent: Acadian Archives/Archives acadiennes

+The Acadian Archives/Archives acadiennes are located at the University of Maine at Fort Kent.
+The Archives secured state funding in 1989 and officially opened the following year.
+They are entrusted with providing representation to a culture that is distinct from Franco-American communities in other areas of Maine.
+In 2004, during the tenure of Lisa Ornstein, the founding director, the Archives moved to larger premises on the UMFK campus.
+This is the only research center dedicated specifically to the Acadian story in the U.S. Northeast.

-The Acadian Archives/Archives acadiennes secured state funding in 1989 and officially opened the following year.
-From the beginning, the institution aimed to share a local cultural experience that differed significantly from Franco-American communities in other parts of Maine.
-Archival holdings quickly grew.
-Besides a small collection of physical artifacts documenting the rich craft traditions of the region, they include a vast array of manuscript materials: rare newspapers like the Journal du Madawaska, nineteenth-century maps, scrapbooks, the ledgers and corporate documents of local businesses, songbooks, diaries, etc. Climate-controlled rooms notably hold 500 collections, more than 20,000 photographs, 830 audio and visual recordings, microfilm reels, and parish registers from Quebec, New Brunswick, northern Maine, and other French-heritage communities.
-The Archives’ oldest item is a seventeenth-century commission awarded to Charles de Saint-Etienne de la Tour for the colonization of Acadia by Louis XIV.
+The Archives document the language, culture, and history of the borderland communities of the Upper St. John Valley as well as a larger, transnational Acadian story.
+Collections include an array of English- and French-language manuscript materials kept in a climate-controlled space: rare newspapers like the Journal du Madawaska, nineteenth-century maps, scrapbooks, the ledgers and corporate documents of local businesses, songbooks, diaries, and more than 20,000 photographs.
+The oldest item is a seventeenth-century commission awarded to Charles de Saint-Etienne de la Tour for the colonization of Acadia by Louis XIV.
+The Archives are also a genealogical research center.